OUR HISTORY

 Organizations Born

-Today, SIL and Wycliffe partner with national Bible translation organizations and church denominations worldwide to translate God’s Word, promote literacy and encourage the use of translated Scriptures.
+Today, SIL and Wycliffe partner with national Bible translation organizations, other like-minded agencies and church denominations worldwide to translate God’s Word, promote literacy and encourage the use of translated Scriptures.

 Your partnership in this vital ministry helps transform lives—for eternity.